mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 ```

 ## 12.
 You should already have the Heroku CLI installed from [Step 3](#3).
-We are now going to deploy your app to Heroku.
+You are now going to deploy your app to Heroku.
 First log in to Heroku with this command:
   ```
   $ heroku login
   ```